airbytehq/airbyte/.github/ISSUE_TEMPLATE/feature-request.md

 What are you trying to do, and why is it hard?
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 ## Describe the solution you’d like
-A clear and concise description of what you want to see happen or the change you would like to see
+A clear and concise description of what you want to see happen, or the change you would like to see

 ## Describe the alternative you’ve considered or used
 A clear and concise description of any alternative solutions or features you've considered or are using today.